 What to Know about Auschwitz Tickets

-Although both Auschwitz camps are free to enter, you MUST get a ticket and join a 3.5 hour guided tour to enter Auschwitz I, from March 1 to October 31.
-The only exception is if you visit before 10 am or after 4 pm.
-From November 1 to April 30, you need to buy the ticket to join the tour unless your visit is before 10 am, or after 1 pm.
-This obligatory guided tour costs 60 PLN (+- 15 EUR).
+Although both Auschwitz camps are free to enter, you MUST get a ticket and join a guided tour (small fee) to enter Auschwitz I. There are some exceptions during the off-peak hours (depending on the month) – more info here.
 Headsets are provided, so it is always possible to hear your guide, even when you are some distance apart.

-Apart from at certain times of day (as detailed above), it is not necessary to join a guided tour.
-This is a good option for those who want to visit the museum at their own pace.
-If you decide not to join a guided tour, make sure you buy the guide book (available at the museum).
+It is not always necessary to join a guided tour.
+So this can be a good option for those who want to visit the museum at their own pace.
+However, if you decide to go on your own, make sure to buy the guidebook (available at the museum).
 It marks your route clearly and explains the importance of each area you visit.
-However, even if you visit Auschwitz at a time when the entry is free, you still need a ‘free ticket’ to enter.
+However, even if you visit Auschwitz at a time when entry is free, you still need a ‘free ticket’ to enter.

 Important: You can book tickets online three months in advance.
 If you are planning to visit Auschwitz on your own, I highly recommend doing this at least 2 weeks before your trip, because tickets get booked up quickly and many are bought in bulk ahead of time by group tour operators.

-TIP: If tickets on the official site aren’t available anymore, but you rather not book a group tour from Krakow, you can try booking a ticket and a guided tour of Auschwitz here.
-It’s more expensive, but I guess, better than not being able to visit at all.
+TIP: If tickets on the official site aren’t available anymore, you can usually still book a group tour from Krakow.
+It’s more expensive but better than not being able to visit at all.